 Please note the following:

-Figure 2: Shows an icon indicating what the item is.
-The first item is a periodical article, the second is an academic journal article.
-Academic journal articles are also frequently referred to as scholarly or peer-reviewed articles.
+Figure 2: Shows text indicating what type of source the item is.
+The first item is a peer-reviewed journal article, while the second is labeled 'Periodical'.

-Figure 3: Indicates whether the item is available full text.
+Figure 3: Indicates the 'Access Options' drop-down menu.
+Click this icon to discover if the item is available in full-text.
 If so, you will see a link to a PDF or HTML document.
 In some cases you might see a link to "linked full text" which will provide you will the full text of the article in another library database.

-Figure 4: Indicates the column that allows you to refine your search in a variety of ways such as source type, date published and by subject.
-This column is similar to the "facets" column in HillSearch.
+Figure 4: Indicates the 'All Filters' button that allows you to refine your search in a variety of ways such as source type, date published and by subject.

 Keyword vs. Full Text Searching

 When you are doing a more involved search, with multiple search terms, you might sometimes be frustrated by finding few, if any results.
-In the image below, you can see that I found only one result when I searched for the terms "Spanish flu", "united states", "covid-19" and "contract tracing"
+In the image below, you can see that I found only two results when I searched for the terms "Spanish flu", "united states", "covid-19" and "contact tracing"

 An Article's Bibliographic Record